 The base rate is now at 0.75% (Feb 2019).
 A good Manchester remortgage solicitor can get you onto your new rate as quickly as possible.

-Quittance's solicitors are on the panel for all major lenders, so whether you are you are moving to a lifetime tracker mortgage with Britannia or to a two-year discount with the Allied Irish Bank, Quittance can help.
+Solicitors on the panel for all major lenders - so whether you are you are moving to a lifetime tracker mortgage with Britannia or to a two-year discount with the Allied Irish Bank, Quittance can help.